Creating Strong Passwords

 Everything from financially related logins for online banking and brokerages accounts to more casual logins like Netflix and Facebook require a login and password.
 The problem is that most people use the same password for their bank login as they do their Facebook account.
 This is not a secure practice since you are putting all of your eggs in one basket.

 If an intruder obtains your Facebook login they will also have your bank password.
-You should have different levels of passwords for different types of logins.
-Remembering all of those passwords and having one that is considered “strong” enough is the tricky part and why most people create simple passwords which are easy to remember, but also more easily hacked.
+You should have different levels of passwords for different types of logins, but remembering all of those passwords is the tricky part.
+This is why most people create simple passwords which are easy to remember, but also more easily hacked.
 Take an extra few seconds to type in a more complex password, your online security depends on it.

 Good Practices for Creating Strong Passwords